blindgumption/blindgumption/README.md

-# Welcome to BlindGumption
+# Welcome to the BlindGumption Repo README

-how to make the readme go away from pages...

-Today is the 2nd of September, 2023, about three years since I started blindgumption.com, and a year since I updated it with some thoughts on how I might proceed.
+It is now September, 2023, about three years since I started blindgumption.com, and a year since I updated it with some thoughts on how I might proceed.
 Now is that time to proceed.

 I've archived